 Bottom line is simple.
 There is no reason to share an account and call it MikeandSally.
 Joint facebook accounts are also a violation of facebook terms of service.
 Use the same passwords if you want accountability.
 If you don’t trust your spouse or boyfriend/girlfriend enough to do this, you have much bigger issues.

-It appears another fly by night website design company has left Knoxville without notifying customers.
+It appears another fly-by-night website design company has left Knoxville without notifying customers.
 Recently a customer contacted us for a redesign.
-After they were not able to reach Scott Botkins, we decided to visit the address listed on the website as of 6/9/2019- 10932 Murdock Dr, Suite 103-A and discovered from the current tenant that they had been there two years, and prior to that a wine business was there.
+After they were not able to reach Scott, we decided to visit the address listed on the website as of 6/9/2019- 10932 Murdock Dr, Suite 103-A and discovered from the current tenant that they had been there two years, and prior to that a wine business was there.
 They’ve not been at that address in years.
-After a few internet searches it appears he has relocated to Cincinnati, OH.
 If you have a website hosted by them, we highly suggest getting a copy of it and make sure you have access to your domain name.

 Twitter is apparently doing widespread API suspensions without any notice.
 ManagerFlitter and StatusBrew are affected as well as many others.